aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 #### Review the api.yaml mapping file

 Review the code snippet below.
 This code belongs in your OpenAPI definition file `api.yaml`.
-This file defines a single post path that invokes a state machine with an arn that matches `HelloWorldStateMachine`.
+This file defines a single post path configured to invoke the `HelloWorldStateMachine`.

 Review the code and then copy/paste it into the `api.yaml` file.